What causes eyes to be red?

 How to prevent red eyes

-- Take care of your eyes by avoiding smoky or polluted environments.
-This type of environment will irritate your eyes, causing blood vessels to dilate, resulting in redness.
+Take care of your eyes by avoiding smoky or polluted environments.
+This type of environment will irritate your eyes, causing blood vessels to dilate and thus resulting in redness.

 Leave the cucumber on your eyes for at least 15 minutes with your head tilted slightly back.
-Please do not try to multitask with cucumber over your eyes as you are quite likely to incur a spectacular range of bruises and injuries.
+Please do not try to multitask with cucumber over your eyes as you are quite likely to incur a bruise or two!

-- Chamomile – many people have found that placing cold chamomile teabags over sore eyes can help to relieve symptoms of redness and puffiness.
-Certainly this is easier than trying to create your own cold compress.
+Many people have found that placing cold chamomile teabags over sore eyes can help to relieve symptoms of redness and puffiness.
+Certainly, this is easier than trying to create your own cold compress.

-Water can also be used to cool the eyes, by soaking a facecloth in cold water and placing over the eyes.
+Water can also be used to cool the eyes, by soaking a facecloth in cold water and placing it over the eyes.
 You can also place ice cubes over the eyes if they are first wrapped in a cloth, otherwise you will risk damaging the delicate skin.

 Remedies for red eyes